Karsai Nei Tsang

 What this work may support

-This work may be sought in situations involving low libido, irregular or painful menstrual cycles, ovarian cysts, and menopausal symptoms, as well as when pelvic tissues have been affected by long-standing holding, reduced tone, or limited mobility.
-These conditions may be experienced as menstrual discomfort, pelvic heaviness, or a sense of downward pressure in the lower abdomen.
+This work may be sought in situations involving low libido, irregular or painful menstrual cycles, ovarian cysts, and menopausal symptoms, as well as when pelvic tissues have been affected by long-standing holding, reduced tone, or limited mobility; these conditions may be experienced as menstrual discomfort, pelvic heaviness, or a sense of downward pressure in the lower abdomen.

 Effects are not standardized or guaranteed and vary depending on the individual and the timing of the work.